hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 CREATE OR REPLACE
 VIEW demo.revenue_forecast AS
 SELECT
-    CAST(f."forecast_revenue.date_month"  AS DATE) AS date_month,
+    CAST(f.prediction_date_month  AS DATE) AS prediction_date,
-    f."forecast_revenue.region" AS region,
+    f.prediction_region AS prediction_region,
     CAST(f.revenue  AS FLOAT) AS revenue,
     CASE
-        WHEN f.revenue IS NULL THEN f."forecast_revenue.prediction"
+        WHEN f.revenue IS NULL THEN f.prediction
         ELSE NULL
-        END AS forecast
+        END AS revenue_forecast
 FROM
-    gooddata.demo.forecast f
+    demo.demo.forecast f
 WHERE
-    f."forecast_revenue.region" IS NOT NULL;
+    f.prediction_region IS NOT NULL;

 ```

 # 6. Visualization of predictions in GoodData.CN

-There is a workspace named prediction back in GoodData.CN.
-The workspace contains an insight named prediction which contains past and predicted revenue.
+There is a Jupyter notebook [setup_data.ipynb](setup_data.ipynb) for setting up new LDM, creating insight with predictions and updating a dashboard.
+Execute the code in the notebook, and you should see the following insight in the GoodData.CN

 ![Visualization of past and predicted revenue](content/images/prediction_insight.png)